beginning of content

 Blood tests

-Your doctor or sexual health clinic can order a blood test for HIV.
-The blood is sent to a laboratory, and the results can take a few days.
+Your doctor or sexual health clinic can refer you for a blood test for HIV.
+Your blood is sent to a laboratory.
+You will get results within a few days.

 Rapid HIV tests